jianjian97/Swiss-Geography-Master/README.md

 ### Chapter 0: Import data and packages
 This is a short introduction step to analyze the data and import all packages.
 This is an important step for the rest of the code to be executed correctly and without errors.
-* Packages imported: pandas, folium, random, tkinter, json, numpy, locale, json
+* Packages imported: pandas, numpy, locale, folium, random, tkinter, json, math
 * Data imported: Population.xlsx, Coordinates.xlsx
 All needed for the further illustration purpose of the map.
 The data includes all population numbers for the cantons and all coordinates for the pointers (mountains, capitals).
 We run some cross-checks that everything just appears once and there is no duplicates.

 ### Chapter 1: Preliminary steps to create the map
-As first part of the game we want to create a map where the user will find red marker for the location of all Swiss cantons' capitals and blue marker for some Swiss Mountains/Glaciers.
+As first part of the game, we create a map where the user finds red markers for the locations of all Swiss cantons' capitals and blue markers for some Swiss landmarks.
 To show the map we use the folium package.
-For creating the marker on the map, we use the .marker function.
-We also want that when the user clicks on the marker, a message appears with the population of the canton.
-In this chapter, we prepare the text message in the marker.
+To create the markers on the map, we use the .Marker function.
+When the user clicks on the marker, a message appears with the population of the canton.
+In this chapter, we prepare the text message of the markers.

 ### Chapter 2: Create the map with markers
-At this stage, we now have our sentences and in our coordinates file, we have the coordinates of all cantons' capital in Switzerland.
+At this stage, we now have our sentences and in our coordinates file, we have the coordinates of all cantons' capitals in Switzerland.
 We can proceed and create the markers in folium.

-Markers need the following elements:
+The markers need the following elements:
-* Coordinates: We find those by using our coordinates file, we know that the fourth column contains the latitutde data and the fith colum the longitude data.
+* Coordinates: We find those by using our coordinates file, we know that the fourth column contains the latitutde data and the fifth column the longitude data.
 We use the brackets to find the relevant longitude and latitude for the relevant canton [line,column].
 * Popup: We want then to specify the text that is written when the user click on the marker (popup).
 For this we created our list of sentences.
-Now to be easier to read the code,we specify the popup outside the folium.Marker() function (but it could be written inside directly).
+Now to be easier to read the code, we specify the popup outside the folium.Marker() function (but it could be written inside directly).
 We define our popup using the folium.Popup() function.
 Please note that we use the max_width= and min_width= to definie the size of the box of our popup.
 * Icon: We want our map to be pretty, so let's define our icon.
 (We found some information using the help(folium.Icon) function.
-Our map is informative so we want to have an icone with a "i" and therefore select the icon "info-sign" and also want to mark it red, for the user to see the marker well.
+Our map is informative so we want to have an icon with an "i" and therefore select the icon "info-sign" and also want to mark it red, for the user to see the marker well.

-We create the markers in blue for the cantons' capital and red ones for the landmarks.
-For the landmarks, we will adjust the function dynamically to account for further new inputs.
+We create the markers in red for the cantons' capital and blue for the landmarks.
+For the landmarks, we adjust the function dynamically to account for further new inputs.
 This means that when we add a new landmark to the list, it will automatically update the map.
-We do this by counting the numbers of "non-cantons-objects" and appending them to the loop function.
+We do this by counting the numbers of "non-canton-objects" and appending them to the loop function.

 At the end, we create an interactive map, where the user can click on different locations and gain information.

 ### Chapter 3: Check what you learned
 We make a small pre-quiz for the user and show him the answer on the map for him to learn.

-First, we will create a list of two random cities.
-For this we use the random packages and the random.sample command.
-We can calculate how many items we have in total in our coordinates data frame substract the number of mountains/glaciers.
+First, we create a list of two random cities.
+For this we use the random package and the random.sample command.
+We can calculate how many items we have in total in our coordinates data frame subtracted the number of mountains/glaciers.
 Then we use the sample command, and ask it to select 2 elements out of the range of the number of cantons.
 The two random cantons are stored in the random list with numbers between 0 and 25.

 Then, we create the game where we explain the rules, keep the score and account for the input of the user.
-At the end, we check for the answer of the user with an if function and we will not take any other input than the given "E,W,S,N" answers.
+At the end, we check for the answer of the user with an if function and we do not take any input other than the given "E,W,S,N" answers.

-Score of the student is printed using the sum function on our score list.
-There is also a map printed with the two cities asked for students to check visually again.
+The score of the student is printed using the sum function on our score list.
+Additionally, the two selected cities are shown on a map for a visual check.

 ### Chapter 4: Last check before the game
-The user is given a last chance to check for some cities on the map before the game starts.
+The user is given a last chance to check for some capitals on the map before the game starts.
 We explain the rules to the user and show him our coordinates dataframe.
 But we don't want to confuse him.
-We therefore only select the rows with the capitals in the data frame with the .iloc command.
+We therefore only select the rows with the cities in the data frame with the .iloc command.

-Further, we ask the students to input a number of capitals they would like to check and also ask them to input the corresponding abbreviation of the cantons.
-For the sake of this, we create a dictionary which allocates the right number with the cantons' name.
-We use our dictionnary to find out which abbreviation is in which row.
+Furthermore, we ask the student to input a number of capitals that he would like to check and also ask him to input the corresponding abbreviation of the cantons.
+For the sake of this, we create a dictionary which allocates the right number with the canton's name.
+We use our dictionary to find out which abbreviation is in which row.
 Like that, the user enters the abbreviation of the canton but we save them as a number.

-At the end, we create a new map that only shows the user input.
+At the end, we create a new map that only shows the user's inputs.

 ### Chapter 5: Let's start the game!
 The user is then ready to start playing the game.
 Note that this is a quiz that contains 30 questions.
-Each round will randomly extract 5 questions for the user to answer and the maximum score of the game is 5.
+Each round randomly extracts 5 questions for the user to answer and the maximum score of the game is 5.

 The quiz code has been taken from a youtube tutorial (https://www.youtube.com/watch?v=ES8GDaBbgEI&t=1s).
 Our group amended some of the graphics and also the additional part where the final score will be showing up at the end.
 We also added a quit button at the end and a "try again" button to restart the quiz (tbd).